Above right: The man, the vertical, the beverage.

 In 1999, when setting up my own business, my interest in ham radio faded.
 But in 2005, the bug bit again, and I changed my callsign to PA4N.
 I acquired a second-hand Yaesu FL-110 PA for a 10dB power increase.

-I'm intrigued by the magic of the shortwave bands, and am nearly exclusively active on CW (ZUT - CW forever! :-).
+I'm intrigued by the magic of the shortwave bands, and am nearly exclusively active on CW .
 My interests are contesting, rag-chewing, DX-ing and DXpeditioning.

-Since a year ago or so, I taken an interest in rag-chewing.
+Since 2012, I taken an interest in rag-chewing.
 And today, it's what I do most of the time, actually, hi hi.
-I'm often lurking around 7025 or 14025 kHz, looking for rag-chew contacts at around 25-28 WPM.
+I'm often QRV around 25 kHz from the lower band edge, looking for rag-chew contacts at around 25-30 WPM.